api-platform/docs/core/upgrade-guide.md

 This will be the default value in 3.0, in 2.7 it's left to `true` so that nothing breaks by updating.
 By doing so you won't get access to legacy services and this will probably break things on code using `api-platform/core:2.6`.

-### I'm migrating from 2.6 and want to prepare for 3.0
+### I'm Migrating From 2.6 and Want to Prepare For 3.0

 1. Update the code to 2.7: `composer require api-platform/core:^2.7`
-2. Take care of the deprecations and update your code to the new interfaces, documented on this page.
+2. Take care of the deprecations and update your code to the new interfaces, documented on this page
 3. Switch the `metadata_backward_compatibility_layer` flag to `false`
 4. Use the [`api:upgrade-resource` command](#the-upgrade-command)